 Effective January 1, 2016, HRSA is required to review and consider any information about your organization that is in the Federal Awardee Performance and Integrity Information System (FAPIIS).
 You may review and comment on any information about your organization that a federal awarding agency previously entered.
 HRSA will consider any of your comments, in addition to other information in FAPIIS in making a judgment about your organization's integrity, business ethics, and record of performance under federal awards when completing the review of risk posed as described in 45 CFR § 75.205 HHS Awarding Agency Review of Risk Posed by Applicants.

-HRSA will report to FAPIIS a determination that an applicant is not qualified (45 CFR § 75.212).
+A determination that an applicant is not qualified will be reported by HRSA to FAPIIS (45 CFR § 75.212).

 4. Anticipated Announcement and Award Dates